Siewierz: History

 Siewierz was first mentioned in 1125, and was administered by the Castellan of Bytom.
 In 1177, Casimir II of Poland granted Siewierz to Mieszko IV Tanglefoot, duke of Silesia and Racibórz, together with whole Duchy of Bytom.
 The town became a seat of a separate castellan by the beginning of the 13th century.
 During the first Mongol invasion of Poland, in 1241, the Mongols burned the town, and razed the fort to ground.

 In 1276, Siewierz received city status.
 On 26 February 1289, in front of the town gates, the allied forces of Władysław I the Elbow-high, then Duke of Kujawy and Mazovia, defeated the army of Henry IV Probus, duke of Wrocław and Kraków.

 Together with most of Silesia in years 1327–35, Siewierz – as a part of the Bytom Duchy – was subjugated to the Kingdom of Bohemia.
 In 1337, Duke Vladislaus of Bytom sold Siewierz to Casimir I, Duke of Cieszyn.
 In 1359 the duke of Cieszyn bought Siewierz from Duke Bolko II the Small, for 2,500 marks.
 The king Charles IV authorized the sale the same year.

 On 30 December 1443, Zbigniew Oleśnicki, the bishop of Kraków, bought Siewierz from Wenceslaus I of Cieszyn, who was deeply in debts then.
 The sale was for 6,000 Prague groschen.
 The bishops of Kraków became dukes of Siewierz, the duchy became de facto a part of the Polish Crown, and the town became the seat of the bishops of Kraków.
 They also constructed a castle in Siewierz.
+Through these events, Siewierz again became part of Lesser Poland, where it remains to this day.